Operating Mechanisms That Actually Drive Delivery

 2. Data Over Narratives

-High-performing organizations don’t rely on anecdotes or slides.
-They rely on data — ideally straight from systems of record (Jira, Smartsheet, Monday, etc.), not manual updates.
+High-performing organizations don’t rely on anecdotes or slide decks.
+They rely on data — ideally pulled directly from systems of record, not manually curated updates.

-The PMO’s job is to separate signal from noise:
+The PMO’s role is to separate signal from noise:

 • Outcome metrics: value delivered, ROI, OKR progress